FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 Every request and response sent over a TLS connection is sent with a message authentication code (MAC) that the other end of the connection can verify to make sure that the message hasn't been altered or damaged in transit.

 **Note:** HTTPS only protects your data in transit.
 It doesn't protect it from an attacker who has taken over your computer, or the computer that's running your service.

+## All of the other methods
+The different HTTP methods each stand for different actions that a client might need to perform upon a server-hosted resource.
+Unlike GET and POST, their usage isn't built into the normal operation of web browsers; following a link is always going to be a GET request, and the default action for submitting an HTML form will always be a GET or POST request.

+However, other methods are available for web APIs to use, for instance from client code in JavaScript.
+If you want to use other methods in your own full-stack applications, you'll have to write both server-side code to accept them, and client-side JavaScript code to make use of them.

+## PUT for creating resources
+The HTTP PUT method can be used for creating a new resources.
+The client sends the URI path that it wants to create, and a piece of data in the request body.
+A server could implement PUT in a number of different ways — such as storing a file on disk, or adding records to a database.
+A server should respond to a PUT request with a 201 Created status code, if the PUT action completed successfully.
+After a successful PUT, a GET request to the same URI should return the newly created resource.

+## DELETE for, well, deleting things
+The destructive counterpart to PUT is DELETE, for removing a resource from the server.
+After a DELETE has happened successfully, further GET requests for that resource will yield 404 Not Found ... unless, of course, a new resource is later created with the same name!